 “I lust for adventure.”

 These four words invaded my mind as I gazed at the Instagram pics, as I watched the YouTube recaps, and most recently (in 2016), as I read Darnell’s Blackpacking post.
 The feelings that engulfed me were a potpourri of thrilling and terrifying.
 My wanderlust peaked at imaginable levels, but I knew this particular feeling was different.
 I didn’t just want to cross seas; I’d done that before.
 I yearned for spontaneity, titillation, fireworks: I wanted to live instead of exist.
+I found that the Lava Tunnel is the best Adventure place in Iceland.

 And this past year, it wasn’t just a want, it was a requirement.
 Just like my passport.